PennyLaneAI/pennylane/doc/introduction/operations.rst

 The post measurement rotations can be used to diagonalize the partitions of observables found.

-For further details on measurement optimization, the graph coloring to be solved for grouping observables and a wide-range of auxiliary functions refer to the the :mod:`~.grouping` subpackage.
+For further details on measurement optimization, graph coloring to be solved for grouping observables and auxiliary functions refer to the the :mod:`~.grouping` subpackage.

 .. _intro_ref_ops_cv: